 Below are non-exhaustive lists of key questions you should be able to answer on the referenced test.
+This is not a comprehensive list of knowledge bits that you should know for the exam.
+Please refer to the slides for finer grained detail of many of the below concepts.

 You should be able to apply the key functional concepts inherent in these questions.